The trivial fiber topology and framed motives over the integers: The Nisnevich cohomology of generic fibers

-between the canonical morphism $V^\prime_\eta\to X_\eta/(X_\eta-Y_\eta)$ and the constant pointed morphism.
-Passing to the limit along all possible choices of $X$ and $Y_\eta$ for a given $V$ concludes the argument.
-The injectivity theorems in \cite[\S8]{hty-inv} for affine lines and essentially smooth local schemes over a field are important precursors for the equivalence \eqref{eq:LnisFXhxetasimeqFXhxeta}.
-Contrary to \cite[\S8]{hty-inv}, we cannot assume the Picard groups of all closed subschemes of $\A^1$ and $X_{x}$ are trivial.
+Here we write $V^\prime_\eta=V^\prime\times_B \eta$.
+This suffices because the limit of $X_\eta - Y_\eta$ for a given $V$ and all possible choices of $X$ and $Y$ equals the generic point of $V_\eta$, and the Nisnevich topology on it is trivial, while the values of $\Lrep_{\nis}(\calF)$ and $\calF$ at $\eta$ coincide up to equivalence.
+Our assumption on the residue fields of the generic points of $B$ is used to ensure that $\Lrep_{\nis}(\calF)$ is $\A^{1}$-local.
+We use our assumption $\dim(B)=1$ to construct the contracting framed $\A^{1}$-homotopy \eqref{eq:cZF:A1V->Xeta}.
+The $\A^1$-homotopy \eqref{eq:cZF:A1V->Xeta} is like the one from the injectivity theorems in \cite[\S8]{hty-inv}, where $\A^1_k$ or $X_{(x)}$ play the role of $V_\eta$ above.
+In contrast to the proofs of the injectivity theorems in \cite[\S8]{hty-inv} we cannot assume the Picard groups of all closed subschemes of $V_\eta$ are trivial.
 The Krull dimension of a topological space is defined in \cite[Tag 0055]{StacksProject}.
 A scheme is of pure dimension if all its irreducible components have the same Krull dimension.
 The codimension of an irreducible closed subset in a topological space is defined in \cite[Tag 02I3]{StacksProject}.
-The codimension of a closed subscheme $Y$ in $X$ at $y\in Y$ equals the codimension of local scheme $Y_{(y)}$ of $Y$ at $y$ in $X_{(y)}$.
+The codimension of a closed subscheme $Y$ in $X$ at $y\in Y$ equals the codimension of the local scheme $Y_{(y)}$ of $Y$ at $y$ in $X_{(y)}$.
 We say $Y$ has pure codimension $c$ if the codimension of $Y$ in $X$ equals $c$ at every point $y\in Y$.
 Moreover, $X$ has (pure) relative dimension $d$ over $B$ if the (pure) dimension of all the fibers of the structure morphism $f\colon X\to B$ equals $d$.
-An equidimensional scheme, a.k.a. pure dimensional scheme, is a scheme all of whose irreducible components are of the same dimension.
 We say $Y$ has (pure) relative codimension $c$ in $X$ if for each $\sigma\in B$, $\codim_{X_\sigma} (Y_\sigma)= c$.
 For a constructible subset $W$ of $X$ \cite[Tag 005G]{StacksProject} we denote its closure by $\overline W$.

 \begin{lemma} Suppose $B$ is a one-dimensional scheme, and let $z\in B$ be a closed point with open complement $U=B-z$.
 Let $X$ be an irreducible $B$-scheme of finite type over $B$ such that $X_z=X\times_B z\neq\emptyset$ and $X_U=X\times_B U$ is dense in $X$.
 If $X_U$ is equidimensional over $U$, then $X$ is equidimensional over $B$. \end{lemma}